hazur84/Hackintosh-X299-VENTURA/README.md

 4. Setup the file config.plist

-# Configuracion del archivo config.plist
+# Setup file config.plist

 You will need to create your own Serial Number and SMUUID.
 Instructions can be found [here](https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/skylake-x.html#platforminfo).
 Remember to adjust the SMBIOS a iMacPro1,1

 <img width="682" alt="Screenshot 2022-12-26 at 17 16 27" src="https://user-images.githubusercontent.com/8379954/209587973-53dde243-87b7-43ab-aec8-29a67f152e95.png">

-Reinicie y acceda al bios, coloque la memoria usb como primer boot y el disco duro de instalacion como el segundo boot.
+Reboot and accesss to BIOS, insert usb pendrive and setup first boot then, setup hard drive instalation second boot.

 # RX5X00 (5500; 5600; 5700) and RX6X00 (6600; 6800; 6900)